Shreyas-Yadav/genai-test-1/README.md

 # genai-test-1
-A test repository for genai
+This is a test repository created by a GenAI agent.